C0nw0nk/Garrys-Mod-Family-Sharing/README.md

 This will also "if enabled." add banning users by IP address to the default ULX `!ban` `"ulx ban"` and `!banid` `"ulx banid"` command.

+If you have any bugs issues or problems just post a Issue request. https://github.com/C0nw0nk/Garrys-Mod-Family-Sharing/issues

 # Features :

 Banning those who try to bypass current / existing bans.
 (Default : TRUE)